María P. Angel

 Andra Sonia Petrutiu

 Sonia Petrutiu is a Ph.D. student in STS at Cornell University interested in state-science relationships.
 Combining STS and sociocultural anthropology, her current research is theoretically situated at the intersection of infrastructure studies, technopolitics, and postcolonial science studies.
-Framed by a general concern with climate science and climate politics, she discusses how Indian climate modeling and supercomputing shape and are shaped by far-reaching technopolitical trajectories, changing discourses of self-reliant development, and the reproduction of the postcolonial nation as well as state power via articulations of technoscientific nationalism.
+Framed by a general concern with climate science and climate politics, she discusses how Indian climate modeling and supercomputing shape and are shaped by far-reaching technopolitical trajectories, changing discourses of self-reliant development, and the reproduction of the postcolonial nation as well as state power via articulations of technoscientific prowess.
 Her academic background is in sociocultural anthropology, South Asian studies, and STS.

 Margarita Maria Rodriguez Morales